nordeck/jitsi-keycloak-adapter/docs/dependencies.md

 ## Libraries

-The TypeScript application uses the following libraries which are all publicly available free and open source software:
+The TypeScript application uses the following libraries which are all publicly available as free and open source software:

 - [jsr:@emrahcom/jwt](https://jsr.io/@emrahcom/jwt)
   - [jsr:@std/encoding](https://jsr.io/@std/encoding)\